Brinch-1/Brinch-BMBF-AssetMods/README.md

 To get it into Beat Saber, simply download a .zip file and upload it to BMBF.
 Everything is updated to Beat Saber 1.6.0 (OUTDATED).

 ## Commissions:
-Do you want your own custom Beat Saber model?
+Do you want your own custom Beat Saber model for Quest?
 Just DM me on Discord, and tell me what you want: Brinch#1410.

 ### Prices: